cespare/dotfiles/system_notes.md

 * In xfce appearance settings, set (this is with 4k monitors):
   - Enable anti-aliasing (no hinting)
   - Custom DPI of 128 (LT: 192)
+* Make grub not use a splash screen:
+  - Edit /etc/default/grub and change "quiet splash" to "text"
+  - Run `update-grub2` to update it
+* LT: Window Manager > Style > Theme > Select "Default-xhdpi"
+* LT: Increase the TTY text size by following the directions in the laptop setup section below.
 * Right click > Desktop settings > Icons > Uncheck all
+* LT: Configure suspend/hibernation following the directions below.
 * LT: Power manager settings:
+  - General:
-  - Enable "Handle display brightness keys"
+    * Enable "Handle display brightness keys"
+    * Brightness step count -> 20 (leave "exponential" unchecked)
+  - System (On battery and plugged in both):
+    * Suspend when inactive for (never).
+(Prefer to only suspend when lid closed.)
-  - When laptop lid is closed -> suspend
+    * When laptop lid is closed > Lock screen
-  - When sleep button is pressed -> suspend
+    * Check "Lock screen when system is going to sleep"
+  - Display (On battery and Plugged In both)
+    * Display power management checked
+    * Blank after > never (Note that blank/sleep/off are essentally the same for a modern display.)
+    * Put to sleep after > never
+    * Switch off after > 3 minutes (10 minutes for Plugged in)
+    * On inactivity reduce to > 5%
+    * Reduce after > 60 seconds
-* In the window manager shortcuts, set "switch windows for the same application" to alt+`.
+* In the window manager shortcuts, set "switch windows for the same application" to alt+\`.
 * Go into xfce keyboard shorcuts and delete most of them.
 Keep:
+  - xfce4-popup-whiskermenu
+  - xfce4-screenshooter
-  - screenshooter shortcuts
+  - xflock4
-  - xfkill
+  - xkill
 * In xfce keyboard settings: change key repeat and delay:
   - delay: 250
   - speed: 40